14 other ways to walk to Adelaide’s Mount Lofty Summit

 12. Coach Road Skye and Heysen Trail to Mount Lofty

-Not for the faint hearted, this journey starts off on the fringes of Skye, and passes through Horsnell Gully Conservation Park and Cleland Conservation Park before reaching Mount Lofty Summit.
+Not for the faint hearted, this journey starts off on the fringes of Skye, and passes through Horsnell Gully Conservation Park and Cleland National Park before reaching Mount Lofty Summit.

 13. Pioneer Women’s Trail from Beaumont to Mount Lofty

 6 to 8 hours return (20.4 km)

 This challenging walk is named after the women and girls of Hahndorf.
 They carried baskets of vegetables and dairy products on their backs or on wooden beams across their shoulders to supply fresh produce to Adelaide, at a time when most fresh food had to be imported.
 They left Hahndorf at midnight to walk the rough bush track to Adelaide 35km away.

 6 to 8 hours return, 22.4 km

 Open grassy hills and ridgetops set the scene for this challenging walk.
 Be sure to pack plenty of drinking water, and wear a hat and sunscreen.